Thinking of getting a total knee replacement? Here are some words of encouragement.

 Here are a few things I found helpful

-- Take someone else with you to your doctor appointments — especially important post-surgery when you are taking pain meds, in fear, and NOT thinking clearly.
+- Take someone with you to your doctor appointments — especially important post-surgery when you’re taking pain meds, in fear, and NOT thinking clearly.

 - Keep a log of pain meds and be an open book with someone you trust on how much you are taking.